Skip to main content

 Can I use Cymbalta or Lexapro while pregnant?

 The Food and Drug Administration (FDA) considers both Cymbalta and Lexapro pregnancy category C, meaning there have not been adequate human studies to determine safety.
 With Cymbalta, non-teratogenic effects have been observed in newborns following the administration of Cymbalta while pregnant.
 These include respiratory distress, feeding difficulty, and tremors.
-With Lexapro use, animal studies have shown teratogenic effects to the fetus, including cardiovascular effects, and it has been determined that it crosses the human placenta.
+With Lexapro use, animal studies have shown teratogenic effects on the fetus, including cardiovascular effects, and it has been determined that it crosses the human placenta.
 For these reasons, the use of Cymbalta or Lexapro in pregnancy must be weighed against potential harm to the fetus.

 Can I use Cymbalta or Lexapro with alcohol?